betaglot/plantabeta/docs/reference/Via/ViaTeori/ViaElements/ViaPoint/Overview.md

 <!-- =================================================== -->
 ::: details 🛠 <dev>&&&</dev>

-- Landmarking is like Flagging, but only in your mind.
-Flag represents ViaPoints.
+- Landmarking is like Markaging, but only in your mind.
+Marka represents ViaPoints.
 - <https://gwlucastrig.github.io/TinfourDocs/DelaunayIntro/index.html>

 ![DelaunayOptimality](/Via/Voronoi/DelaunayOptimality.png)